 translation of the priority document where required: by the applicant (subject to an invitation to furnish the translation having been made, see paragraph 18.16).

-The examiner should keep in mind that the documents making up the international application may contain the declaration referred to in Article 17(2)(a) instead of an international search report, and written opinion of the International Searching Authority, that is, the declaration of the International Searching Authority that it considers that the international application relates to a subject matter which it was not required to search and decided not to search, or that the description, the claims, or the drawings failed to comply with the prescribed requirements to such an extent that a meaningful search could not be carried out.
+The examiner should keep in mind that the documents making up the international application may contain, instead of an international search report, a declaration according to Article 17(2)(a, that is, a declaration by the International Searching Authority that it considers that the international application relates to a subject matter which it was not required to search and decided not to search, or that the description, the claims, or the drawings failed to comply with the prescribed requirements to such an extent that a meaningful search could not be carried out.
 In this case, the examiner should appraise the declaration as if it were the international search report.

 Language of the International Application and of the Demand